PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-13 18:48:55
+Last updated: 2024-04-13 18:49:29
-Random Quote: Hey, ref, check your voicemail!
-I think you've missed a few calls! - Ted Mosby
+Random Quote: When you get too close to the sun, your dreams may melt away. - Steve Murphy